-Ramadan is a sacred month in the Islamic calendar observed by millions of Muslims worldwide.
+Ramadan is a sacred month in the Islamic calendar practiced by millions of Muslims worldwide.
 It is a time of fasting, prayer, reflection, and spiritual restoration.
 And as adherents of the Islamic faith take part in acts of worship and devotion, the use of flowers plays a significant role in enhancing the ambiance and symbolism of this Holy Month.

 Flowers have a rich history in Islamic culture and are deeply interwoven with Ramadan traditions.
 During this occasion, flowers do much more than just provide a decorative element for an Islamic homestead.
 They provide meaning and cues for different cultural traditions, religious beliefs, and personal ways of being devoted.